kohkimakimoto/LaravelValidatorExtension/README.md

 }
 ```

 The validator can be used as a value object.
-So you can append some custom method to manipulate data stored in it.
+So you can append some custom methods to manipulate data stored in it.

 ```php
 class BlogValidator extends BaseValidator